apache/ignite/modules/spring-data/README.txt

-Apache Ignite Spring Module
+GridGain Spring Module
 ---------------------------

-Apache Ignite Spring Data module provides an integration with Spring Data framework.
+GridGain Spring Data module provides an integration with Spring Data framework.

 To enable Spring Data module when starting a standalone node, move 'optional/ignite-spring-data' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will